isomerpages/nlb-sure/_tng/3f-surevivors-activity6.md

 ---
 layout: leftnav-page-content
-title: Understanding Upin – What Intentions Can an Author Have?
+title: What Intentions Can An Author Have?
 permalink: /tng/surevivors-activity6/
-breadcrumb: Understanding Upin – What Intentions Can an Author Have?
+breadcrumb: What Intentions Can An Author Have?
 collection_name: tng
 second_nav_title: Meet the SUREvivors
 ---